RobbieRotten/obsidian/content/UTS Law Notes/Public International Law Notes.md

       - Held that because he held a British passport he owed an allegiance to the Crown and that his actions where against the interests of Britain (applying the  Protective Principle).
       - Hanged 3 January 1946.
   - Universality Principle
-    - Accepts that there are certain actions that ‘transcend’ the jurisdiction of any single State.
+    - Accepts that there are certain actions that 'transcend' the jurisdiction of any single State.
-    - Looks at ‘international crimes’ that are recognised as affecting the entire world order.
+    - Looks at 'international crimes' that are recognised as affecting the entire world order.
     - There is no nexus between the State exercising jurisdiction and the action itself i.e.
       - Not committed in territory
       - Not committed against State